Azure/azure-quickstart-templates/jenkins-cicd-vmss/README.md

    - **Repository Url** - Provide the GitHub repository URL for the source code.
    - **Client Id** - Provide the client id for Azure service principal, use **appId** noted above.
    - **Client Secret** - Provide the client secret for Azure service principal, use **password** noted above.
-   - **VM Resource Group** - Provide the name of new resource group for the VMSS components, *DO NOT* use the same resource group as Jenkins.
    - **VM Dns Prefix** - Provide the unique DNS prefix name for the VMSS VMs and Jumpbox VM.
    - **VM Admin Username** - Provide the username for the VMSS VMs.
    - **VM Admin Password** - Provide the password for the VMSS VMs, it must meet the complexity requirements, e.g. `30Jan2@18`